Supplementary Rules to the Regulations for the degree of Philosophiae Doctor (PhD) at the University of Oslo

 - follow up any obligation to be present, and send notification of non-compliance when applicable.

 - help integrate the candidate into relevant academic environments; this shall include helping the candidate to identify good time periods and places the foreign study visit.

-- help report and treat personal data information as required, pursuant to the guidelines of the Norwegian Social Science Data Services (NSD)
+- help report and treat personal data information as required, pursuant to the guidelines of the Data Protection Services at Sikt

 - follow UiO's professional ethical guidelines for supervisors.